12 Tokyo Cherry Blossom Spots in 2026 – Don’t Skip These!

 Ueno Park is one of the most popular cherry blossom spots in Tokyo.

 Cherry blossom trees line a large pond.
-It was so nice to walk around and enjoy the scenery.
+I went earlier in the day, but even with crowds the area is big enough to walk around and enjoy the scenery.

-I revisited at night, and there’s a walking path where cherry blossom trees are lit up.
+I also revisited at night, and there’s a walking path where cherry blossom trees are lit up.

-It does get quite packed in the evening as there’s food stalls too.
+This area does get quite busier in the evening as there’s food stalls too.

 2. Chidorigafuchi Moat

-Chidorigafuchi Moat was one of my favorite cherry blossom spots in Tokyo, but also the most packed one since you walk a narrow pathway.
+Chidorigafuchi Moat was one of my favorite cherry blossom spots in Tokyo, but also the most packed location since you walk a narrow pathway.

 Still, walking under the blooming cherry blossom trees was a special experience.